NCC-CNC/whattodo/README.md

 ## Getting help

-If you have any questions about using the *What To Do* application or suggestions for improving it, please contact [Dr. Richard Schuster](https://www.richard-schuster.com/) (<richard.schuster@natureconservancy.ca>) or [Prof. Joe Bennett](https://carleton.ca/bennett-lab/lab-members/)
+Thank you for checking out this application.
+If you encounter any software defects (e.g. application crashes, unexpected behavior, or spelling mistakes), please feel free to post them on the [issue tracker](https://github.com/NCC-CNC/whattodo/issues).
+If you have any questions about using this application, please contact [Dr. Richard Schuster](https://www.richard-schuster.com/) (<richard.schuster@natureconservancy.ca>) or [Prof. Joe Bennett](https://carleton.ca/bennett-lab/lab-members/)